 If you or someone you know loses their sense of taste or smell, contact your doctor right away.
 The only guaranteed way to tell the difference between COVID and the flu is by being tested.

-With the holidays right around the corner, and U.S. cases hitting record highs on a daily basis, now more than ever, we all must do our part to keep ourselves and our families safe this cold and flu season.
+With U.S. cases hitting record highs on a daily basis, now more than ever, we all must do our part to keep ourselves and our families safe this cold and flu season.

 Dr. Adams encourages people to practice “the three W’s” when it comes to being around other people this holiday season.